Recursion and Divide-and-Conquer

 Base case.
 For 2 or 3 points, brute force checks all pairs.
 Correct.

 Inductive step.
 Assume the recursive calls return the correct closest pairs in and .
 Then is the correct minimum distance within each half.
-The strip check examines all candidates for a closer split pair.
-Since the inner loop breaks when the -distance exceeds , and any valid split pair must appear within 7 -neighbors, no valid candidate is missed.
+The strip check examines all candidates for a closer split pair: it iterates over all strip points sorted by , and for each point checks subsequent points until the -distance reaches .
+Any split pair with distance less than must have -distance less than as well, so the break condition cannot skip a valid candidate.

 Complexity analysis